Sunday, March 6, 2011

 Jag tittade på Warszawa, min hemstad och rös när jag såg hur den har förändrats med tiden.

-The top picture shows Warszawa year 1945.
-That means after Warszawa uprising that began on 1 August 1944.
-It is easy to discern grey areas on the picture there they are almost no buildings.
-The grey area is more or les the area of former Jewish ghetto.
+The top picture shows Warszawa in 1945.
+That means after the Warsaw uprising that began on 1 August 1944.
+It is easy to discern the grey areas in the picture; there are almost no buildings.
+The grey area is, more or less, the area of the former Jewish ghetto.

 1. Umschlagplatz - reloading point.
 During the Grossaktion Warsaw, beginning on July 22, 1942, Jews were deported in crowded freight cars to Treblinka.
 On some days as many as 7,000 Jews were deported.